bellmyer/attrition-player/README.md

 Once the game begins, the server will make a "/move" request to each player, supplying the parameters listed above.
 The player will respond with its next "wager".
-The server ensures that the response falls within the allow range (no fewer than 1, no more than the player has available).
+The server ensures that the response falls within the allowed range (no fewer than 1, no more than the player has available).

 The client/server architecture prevents players from "hacking" the server classes or